jackielii/gopls.nvim/README.md

   You're welcome to add support for another picker by sending a PR

+- [x] gopls.doc

+  Show documentation for the symbol under cursor.
+If `opts.show_document=true`, it will open a browser window, otherwise it will copy the url to clipboard

 - [ ] gopls.add_dependency
 - [ ] gopls.add_import
 - [ ] gopls.add_telemetry_counters